gravitational/teleport/rfd/0094-kubernetes-node-joining.md

 failure modes.

-The first approach seems the more robust, leverages previous work with joinTokens and provides very solid security guarantees for Kubernetes 1.20+.
+The first approach seems the more robust, leverages previous work with ProvisionTokens and provides very solid security guarantees for Kubernetes 1.20+.
 MachineID would also benefit from it as `tBot` would be easily deployed in a Kubernetes cluster hosting a Teleport cluster.